ardasaritas/ardasaritas/README.md

 ## About Me:
 Hi, I'm Arda.
-I like computers, coding, and currently trying to deepen my skills in computer science.
+I like computers, coding, and currently deepening my skills in computer science.
+Curiosity is one thing I know I truly have.

 - Studying Information Systems and Technologies @ Bilkent University
 - Interests: Techology and science, AI agents, Algorithms, Systems.